SonOfJ/TheFinalestProjectEver/README.md

 **Jason**
 - I fixed the "blinking" problem for the ghosts by creating a new ArrayList separate from thingsToDisplay.
 This new ArrayList is only for ghosts and the objects inside are displayed before Pac-Man but after everything else.
 This ensures that ghosts will always be drawn on top of the nodes.
 I also moved loadImage calls into the constructors of the respective classes, but this doesn't really affect the speed of the program.

+### DAY 11 - May 30, 2019
+**Christy**
+- In class, I worked on creating a start screen.
+I am displaying an image for the start scree and the user presses the space key to start the game.